-The Queensland Government is introducing the waste levy.
+The Queensland Government introduced the waste levy.

 From 1 July 2019.